 When I first watched this I was not expecting to laugh as much as I did.
 Screwball comedies was a genre I was not that familiar with, and I was afraid that based on the year this was released.
 Many of the jokes and references to pop culture would go completely over my head and I would only smile, simply for the nostalgia factor Well this one surprised me at how funny it was.
 Not only did it feature some very great physical comedy, the dialogue was very witty and clever throughout many parts of it.
 Yes it was set in the late 30’s but it never acts like you had to be from that decade to enjoy it.
 I always thought that the same story could be told now, and if it was still set in that same time period it would still make me laugh.

 The story is about a straight laced by the books paleontologist named David Huxley who wants to impress a rich woman named Elizabeth Random(May Robson) because she has shown some interest and might contribute some funds for his research.
 One day while playing Golf he meets the very free spirit Susan Rance(Katharine Hepburn) and the two get into quite the argument while playing the game.
 Well to David it’s an argument, but to Susan it’s more of a game, and she becomes interested in him right away.
 Later she meets him at a party and always seems to find the right excuses to keep him around.
 Now many of you might consider that to be a form of harassment, but I found it to be very sweet and charming.
 It reminds me of a girl I once dated.
 Yeah we may have disagreed on a lot of things, but I will always remember how passionate she was about things I found to be mundane.
 Susan mishears what David does for a living and thinks he’s a zoologist instead of a paleontologist.
 She wants him to help bring her brother’s pet leopard named Baby back to her Aunt’s house where it will be cared for.
-I could just explain the scene for you, but it’s much better if you watch the whole thing below.

 Every performance in this is really good.
 Cary Grant as David is great because on the outside he may seem to be neurotic, and too straight laced to be the cool charismatic leading man he has been in other films.
 However Susan manages to see all past that and helps him open up a little bit more and show him some fun.
 The role of Susan by Katharine Hepburn works well because even though she may appear to be a complete goof and manipulative at some times.
 There is never a moment when watching this, that she intends to deliberately hurt David.
 It’s just that sometimes her plan back fires and he does.
 But not in any dangerous sort of way.
 She just wants to be around him all the time.
 Like I stated before.
 Some might find that type of behavior odd and others like myself might find it to be appealing.
 The other cast of characters are really good and they are all put to good use near the end when a real dangerous leopard escapes from the circus the same time Baby goes missing.